 One of the very big benefits of serviced accommodation from the investor's viewpoint is going to be the returns and all the other aspects that come into it.

 But you've got to consider the end user.

 So, who's actually going to be staying in the property and who's booking it?

-It might be a company booking it on behalf of their staff member or team member, or maybe it’s somebody that they’re trying to entertain and needs to stay within the local area.
+It might be a company booking it on behalf of their staff member or team member, or maybe it's somebody that they're trying to entertain, that needs to stay in the local area.

 Or maybe even it's somebody that's going to be short term.
 Say they have contracts in an area, or they're working for a company for three or six months.

 When it comes to the companies that you work with, Paul, you've got an idea in mind of what they're going to look for.

 But what are the benefits that you tend to see?
 Why do they contact you guys and say, "Look, have you got a serviced apartment?"
 Rather than a hotel, for example.

 What Are The Benefits To A Serviced Apartment?

 Paul: I think this is very important to raise, Rob, as well.